sugarlabs/GSoC/Ideas-2025.md

 ------------

-## Image generation for lesson plans and model abstraction layer
+## Code generation for lesson plans and model abstraction layer

 **Prerequisites**<br>
  - Experience with Python